orthanc-mirrors/orthanc-book/Sphinx/source/plugins/python.rst

 Work-in-progress.

+Being a plugin, the Python API has access to more features than :ref:`Lua scripts <lua>`.

 The Python API is automatically generated from the `Orthanc plugin SDK in C
 <https://hg.orthanc-server.com/orthanc/file/Orthanc-1.5.7/Plugins/Include/orthanc/OrthancCPlugin.h>`__
 using the `Clang <https://en.wikipedia.org/wiki/Clang>`__ compiler front-end.
 The coverage of the C SDK is about 75% (105 functions are automatically wrapped in Python out of a total of 139 functions in C).

-This provides much more flexibility than the Lua scripts.

 Samples